Argument (linguistics): Importance

 The distinction between arguments and adjuncts is crucial to most theories of syntax and grammar.
 Arguments behave differently from adjuncts in numerous ways.
 Theories of binding, coordination, discontinuities, ellipsis, etc. must acknowledge and build on the distinction.
 When one examines these areas of syntax, what one finds is that arguments consistently behave differently from adjuncts and that without the distinction, our ability to investigate and understand these phenomena would be seriously hindered.

-There is a distinction between arguments and adjuncts which isn't really noticed by many in everyday language.
+There is a distinction between arguments and adjuncts which is not really noticed by many in everyday language.
 The difference is between obligatory phrases versus phrases which embellish a sentence.
 For instance, if someone says "Tim punched the stuffed animal", the phrase stuffed animal would be an argument because it is the main part of the sentence.
 If someone says, "Tim punched the stuffed animal with glee", the phrase with glee would be an adjunct because it just enhances the sentence and the sentence can stand alone without it.